aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 console.log("CSV file opened successfully!");
 ```

 ### **Opening Text Files with Custom Separator**

 Text files are used to hold spreadsheet data without formatting.
-The file is a kind of plain text file that can have some customized delimiters.
+They are plain‑text files that can have customized delimiters.

 ```javascript
 const path = require("path");